Erie SeaWolves vs. Altoona Curve - Game Notes

 - After Casey Mize's six shutout innings on Friday, the right-hander has thrown 20 consecutive scoreless frames

-- Erie is fourth in the Eastern League with a .245 team batting average while Altoona is fifth at .240
+- Erie leads the Eastern with a .248 batting average while Altoona is seventh at .238

-- The SeaWolves have scored the fourth-most runs (218) while the Curve have scored the eighth-most (205)
+- The SeaWolves have scored the fourth-most runs in the EL (226) while the Curve have scored the eighth-most (214)

-- Erie hitters have struck out 426 times (fewest in the EL) while Altoona batters have gone down on strikeouts 450 times (fifth-fewest)
+- Erie hitters have struck out 437 times (second-fewest in the EL) while Altoona batters have gone down on strikeouts 460 times (sixth-fewest)

-- Altoona has hit into the third-most double plays (37) and Erie is fifth in GIDP's (33)
+- Altoona has hit into the third-most double plays (37) and Erie is sixth in GIDP's (33)

 - Both teams are among the lowest in walks allowed.
-Altoona is third (155) and Erie is fourth (164)
+Altoona is third (157) and Erie is fifth (170)

 - The SeaWolves went 9-11 vs. the Curve in 2018 and 5-2 at UPMC Park